grafana/k6-learn/Modules/Workload modeling.md

 2. **Human behavior is unpredictable**.
 Sometimes, humans don't do the most logical or reasonable thing.
 Historical data can help identify exactly how your end users behave and inform your load test's behavior.
 3. **User flows can be complex**.
 As systems grow in scope, the number of user flows that a load test may need to simulate to be realistic has increased as well.
 A load test may need to cover multiple end-to-end flows, each of which may require different test parameters.
 4. **Distributed systems come with multiple points of failure**.
 Software with event-driven or microservices-based architectures have many modular components, each of which may need to be tested and monitored.
-5. **Many systems have multiple traffic sources.** Users' geographical locations, as well as their internet speeds, have an impact on their
+5. **Many systems have multiple traffic sources.** Users' geographical locations, as well as their internet speeds, impact the load they apply on the system.

 So how can we make automated tests realistic despite these obstacles?